icaros-usc/pyribs/README.md

 fixed-dimensional continuous domains.
 Focusing on this one commonly-occurring problem allows us to optimize the library for performance as well as ease of use.
-Refer to the list of [additional QD libraries](#additional-qd-libraries) below if you need greater performance or have additional use cases.
+Refer to the list of [additional QD libraries](#additional-qd-libraries) below if you need to handle additional use cases.

 Following the RIBS framework (shown in the figure below), a standard algorithm in pyribs operates as follows: